BurJuman (Dubai Metro): History

-One of the first stations of the Dubai Metro, BurJuman opened as Khalid Bin Al Waleed (خالد بن الوليد) on 9 September 2009 as part of the initial stretch of the Red Line from Rashidiya to Nakheel Harbour and Towers along with seven other intermediate stations.
-On November 13, 2012, the station was renamed after the BurJuman shopping centre (located just outside Exit 3 of this station), which had become popularly used despite being unofficial.
+One of the first stations of the Dubai Metro, BurJuman opened as Khalid Bin Al Waleed (خالد بن الوليد) on 9 September 2009 as part of the initial stretch of the Red Line from Rashidiya to Nakheel Harbour and Tower along with seven other intermediate stations.
+On November 13, 2012, the station was renamed after the BurJuman shopping centre, located outside Exit 3 of the station.
+The station walls are decorated with pictures of Dubai's rich history of fishing and pearl diving.
+The jellyfish-shaped chandeliers were designed by Czech designer Jitka Kamencova Skuhrava.

+On March 17–23, 2019, the station hosted a music festival.

+On March 16–22, 2022, the station hosted the 2nd edition of the festival.

+On March 6–12, 2023, the station hosted the 3rd edition of the festival.

 Location

-BurJuman station is located in the historic centre of Dubai, below the BurJuman shopping centre, after which it is named.
+BurJuman station is located in Bur Dubai, below the BurJuman shopping centre, after which it is named.
 Specifically, it lies below the intersection of Sheikh Khalifa Bin Zayed Street and Khalid Bin Al Waleed Road.
-It is the closest station to a number of consulates, including those to Canada, Egypt, India and the United Kingdom.
-The station is also close to Al Seef (including a Marine Transport Station on Dubai Creek) and Karama.
+It is the closest station to a number of consulates, including those of Canada, Egypt, India and the United Kingdom.
+The station is also close to Al Seef (including a Marine Transport Station on Dubai Creek) and Al Karama.

 Station layout

-Along with Union, BurJuman is one of only two interchange stations on the Dubai Metro, giving it an unconventional layout and among the largest in the system.
+Along with Union, BurJuman is one of only three interchange stations on the Dubai Metro, giving it an unconventional layout and making it among the largest in the system.
 The Red Line travels under Sheikh Khalifa bin Zayed Street, crossing perpendicularly with the Green Line, which lies below Khalid Bin Al Waleed Road.
 The Red and Green Lines both utilise two side platforms with two platforms on differing levels.

-Platform layout

-Platform numbers were not assigned, but instead given names according to the direction of the train.
+Platforms were originally not assigned numbers, but instead given names according to the direction of the train.
 This changed on December 17, 2020, where platforms in all stations were now numbered.